My butternut squash pasta takes beautiful chunks of squash and roasts them in wine with rosemary, bacon and

 It creates a recipe that feels a little more substantial and filling.

-Butternut squash represents a challenge to folk like me that primarily cook for two people.
+Squash and Pumpkin recipes present a challenge to folk like me that primarily cook for two people.

 I could of course cut and prepare the squash and freeze it up.
 But my ‘freezer management’ skills are not exactly at ninja level.